GregoryDzej/First_NCA_Analysis/README.md

 ![Image (1)](https://github.com/user-attachments/assets/350278f3-0ded-4193-b21d-8d475f01e24e)
 * AI Generated photo

-This repository contains R scripts and code to perform pharmacokinetic (PK) data analysis using non-compartmental analysis (NCA) techniques and data visualization.
-The analysis is focused on estimating key pharmacokinetic parameters such as clearance, volume of distribution, and AUC from individual concentration-time data, along with stratified visualizations by gender and dose.
+This repository contains R scripts and code to perform pharmacokinetic (PK) data analysis on a dataset with one treatment administered at three different dosage regimens using non-compartmental analysis (NCA) techniques and data visualization.
+The analysis focuses on estimating key pharmacokinetic parameters, including clearance, volume of distribution, and area under the curve (AUC), from individual concentration-time data.
+Additionally, the analysis includes stratified visualizations by gender and dose to explore trends and variability in the dataset.

 ## Key Objectives
 Perform exploratory data analysis (EDA) of pharmacokinetic datasets.